CiscoDevNet/intersight-powershell/docs/Initialize-IntersightVnicVhbaTemplate.md

 ```

 ### -Name
-Name of the virtual fibre channel interface.
+Name of the vHBA template.

 ```yaml
 Type: string